Your Adoption Attorney in Vancouver, WA

 The basic types include:

 - Full, Private Adoption.
-Usually, the birth mother and/or birth father chooses a private party or couple with whom to place her child for adoption.
+Usually, the birth mother chooses a private party or couple with whom to place the child for adoption.
 The child can be born or unborn.
-Birth parents often find adoptive parents through friends, family, the internet and other myriad resources as opposed to having an agency develop the placements.
+Birth parents often find adoptive parents through friends, family, the internet, and other resources instead of having an agency develop the placements.
 The process in a full, private adoption includes a variety of issues and tasks depending on the case.
-The tasks can include filing the case with the court, filing the home study, preparing and filing consents to the adoption and termination of parental rights by natural parents, providing notice to alleged fathers if his identity or whereabouts are unknown, obtaining temporary custody orders, working with the parties to develop and obtain court approval of open adoption agreements or financial issues in an adoption, working with other states if transfer across state lines is anticipated, finalizing and obtaining a decree of adoption, obtaining new birth certificates which identify the adoptive parents as the parents of the child and establishing the child’s new name.
+The tasks can include filing the case with the court, filing the home study, preparing and filing consents to the adoption and termination of parental rights by natural parents, providing notice to alleged fathers obtaining temporary custody orders, working with the parties to develop and obtain court approval of open adoption agreements or financial issues in adoption, working with other states if transfer across state lines is anticipated, finalizing and obtaining a decree of adoption, obtaining a new birth certificate which identifies the adoptive parents as the parents of the child and establishing the child’s new name.

 - Stepparent Adoption.
-Stepparent adoptions happen primarily where the natural mother’s spouse adopts her child becoming the new legal parent.
+Stepparent adoptions happen primarily when the natural mother’s spouse adopts her child, becoming the new legal parent.
 A stepparent adoption can either be by consent from the biological father or through involuntary termination of his status where he has failed to perform his duties as a parent.
 If involuntary, there is a requirement of notice.
-Termination can be by default where the biological parent has not responded or after a contested hearing.
-A social worker’s report called a post placement report is required in a stepparent adoption.
+Termination can be by default when the biological parent has not responded or after a contested hearing.
+A social worker’s report called a post-placement report, is required in a stepparent adoption.

 - Adult Adoptions.
-Often for personal and symbolic reasons, an adult is adopted by another adult.
-In adult adoptions, there is no need to obtain the consent or provide notice to the natural or legal parents of the child.
-There is also no need for a pre or post placement report (home study).
+Often, for personal and symbolic reasons, another adult adopts an adult.
+In adult adoptions, there is no need to obtain consent or provide notice to the natural or legal parents of the child.
+There is also no need for a pre or post-placement report (home study).

 - Agency Adoption.
-Agency adoptions typically occur where a birth mother works with a licensed child placement agency to place her child with an adoptive couple.
-The adoptive parents have usually paid a significant fee to work with the agency in locating a child to adopt.
-The Agency finds a match, makes the placement and is ultimately the consenting party in the finalization of the adoption.
+Agency adoptions typically occur when a birth mother works with a licensed child placement agency to place her child with an adoptive couple.
+The adoptive parents usually pay a significant fee to work with the agency to locate a child to adopt.
+The Agency finds a match, makes the placement, and is ultimately the consenting party in the finalization of the adoption.

-The laws in adoption that the lawyer works to address includes the Washington adoption statute.
-Sometimes there are also federal laws regarding special procedures in the Indian Child Welfare Act, the Interstate Compact for the Placement of Children (ICPC), and the Service members Civil Relief Act.
+The adoption laws that the lawyer addresses include the Washington adoption statute.
+Sometimes, there are also federal laws regarding special procedures in the Indian Child Welfare Act, the Interstate Compact for the Placement of Children (ICPC), and the Service Members Civil Relief Act.

-The adoption home study is called a pre or a post placement report.
+The adoption home study is called a pre or post-placement report.
 A home study is required in a full private adoption before any orders can be extended.
-Both a pre and post placement report are required in a full private adoption whereas in a stepparent adoption, only a post placement report is required.
+Both a pre and post-placement report are required in a full private adoption, whereas in a stepparent adoption, only a post-placement report is required.